 Ailments that stem from computer use fall under the category of Computer Vision Syndrome (CVS).
 These problems run the gamut: headaches, blurred vision, eye strain, dry eyes, neck pain, and more.
 It’s no surprise that these problems lead to unpleasant, shortened sessions on your monitor that result in fatigue and frustration.
 Whether that worse experience is in homework, streaming, or gaming isn’t the point.
 The point is to eliminate the problem—even if the problem on your screen is caused, in part, by your environment.You’ve probably noticed that changes in lighting around you impact the way your display looks.
 Maybe there’s a break in the clouds and suddenly your room is much brighter.
 Perhaps you’ve been playing or streaming for a bit and didn’t notice the sun going down.
 Either way, your monitor’s display is no longer suited to your environment.
 It’s possible you’ll observe this with your eyes.
 It’s more likely your eyes have noticed without you registering it.
 If only that could be fixed.
 You guessed it.
 Enter HDRi.

-Just like cake tastes a lot better after you’ve blended and cooked the ingredients, the real magic happens when HDR and B.I.+ come together as HDRi.
-A monitor equipped with this new technology takes the benefits of HDR to new levels while customizing it to your space, your display, and your experience.HDR on any monitor will enhance color and contrast performance.
-HDRi, however, customizes that to your space, taking into consideration the content on your screen and the ambient lighting in your environment.
-Your display will have cooler or warmer tones (color temperature) depending on the amount of light where you are sitting.Here’s how that looks for you.
+Just like cake tastes a lot better after you’ve blended and cooked the ingredients, the real magic happens when you view your improved content.
+An HDRi-equipped monitor customizes content to your space, your display, and your experience.HDR raises brightness to show more detail.
+This, however, can wash out bright areas on your display.
+HDRi takes content and ambient lighting into consideration.
+By performing unique optimization for your content and your environment, HDRi delivers an ideal image.
+Colors are vivid, improved contrast assures much better detail, and you have the confidence of working on an intelligent display.Here’s how that looks for you.
 Brighter and more clear.
 HDRi brightens dark regions on your display without overexposing bright areas, resulting in a more balanced image that is, you guessed it, easier on the eyes in two ways.
 First, the eye-care benefits we’ve discussed.
 Second, you can see.
 Everything.
 Gaming foes can’t hide in the dark.
 You won’t miss cinematic plot twists that unravel in shadows.
 It's like having an unfair advantage.

 While HDRi’s benefits span most types of computer use, it is invaluable for gaming.
 Think of the edge you have when you can see everything on your display in vivid detail, and your opponent can’t.
 Are you picturing it?
 There.
 Now you understand HDRi.Like any new technology, seeing is believing.
-You can experience HDRi in any of these monitors: EX2780Q, EW2480, or EW2780.
+You can experience HDRi in any of these debut monitors: EX2780Q, EW2780Q, EW2780U, and EW3280U.
 Depending on how you use your monitor and how long your sessions last, HDRi might, or might not, be for you.
 Either way, you are now equipped to make a better, more informed decision.